mbaumer/us_hep_funding/docs/_states/TX.md

           2  SULI       Trinity University
           2  SULI       Texas A&M University
           2  SULI       Austin College
-          1  SULI       The University of Texas at Brownsville and Texas Southmost College 1  SULI       University of Texas at Dallas 1  SULI       University of North Texas
+          1  SULI       The University of Texas at Brownsville and Texas Southmost C 1  SULI       University of Texas at Dallas 1  SULI       University of North Texas
           1  SULI       University of Houston--Downtown